NoureddinSameer/Eyes-Detection/README.md

 This program utilizes computer vision techniques to monitor the driver's state, specifically focusing on detecting potential drowsiness or loss of consciousness.
 By analyzing a real-time video feed from a camera, the program identifies instances where the driver may be at risk due to inattentiveness or unconsciousness.

-The code uses **OpenCV** (Open Source Computer Vision Library) to detect eyes, and `winsound` for generating an alarm to wake the driver in case of potential drowsiness.
+The code uses **OpenCV** (Open Source Computer Vision Library) to detect eyes, and `winsound` to generate an alarm to wake the driver in case of potential drowsiness.

 ### Features
 * **Real-Time Monitoring:** Detects eye and face states using a webcam.